nais/opentelemetry-workshop/workshop/03-instrumentation.md

-# Exercise 3: Instrumentation with JAVA
+# Exercise 3: Instrumentation with Java

-In this exercise, we will instrument the `ad` service with OpenTelemetry.
-We will use the OpenTelemetry Java Agent to auto-instrument the application before adding custom traces and metrics.
+In this exercise, the `ad` service will be instrumented with OpenTelemetry using the OpenTelemetry Java Agent.
+The goal is to configure automatic instrumentation before adding custom traces, metrics, logs, and baggage support.

-If you want to learn more about the OpenTelemetry Java Instrumentation, you can read the documentation [github.com/open-telemetry/opentelemetry-java-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/)
+If you want more details about OpenTelemetry Java Instrumentation, see the documentation: [github.com/open-telemetry/opentelemetry-java-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/)

-### Assignment 1 - Configure OpenTelemetry agent
+---

-First we need to add the necessary configuration for the OpenTelemetry agent so that it can connect to the OpenTelemetry collector.
+## Task 1 – Configure the OpenTelemetry Agent

-You need to configure the following environment variables in the `ad` service in the [`docker-compose.yml`](../docker-compose.yml) file.
-Look for the `# @TODO add otel env vars here` comment in the `docker-compose.yml` file:
+To connect the OpenTelemetry agent to the collector, add the following environment variables to the `ad` service in the [`docker-compose.yml`](../docker-compose.yml) file.
+Look for `# @TODO add otel env vars here`:

 ```yaml
   # AdService